carvilsi/cst/README.md

 So for first time (dealing with c) I was facing step 7 and I decided to add tests.
 Then; do a search on *StackOverflow*; try lot of things.
 Most of the alternatives that I found required to install dependecies or was so much complicated compared with my current needs.
 Suddenly I found this brilliant answer at StackOverflow site [Minunit](https://stackoverflow.com/a/65962/2191338), answer that I upvoted (of course) that leads to [JTN002 - MinUnit -- a minimal unit testing framework for C](https://jera.com/techinfo/jtns/jtn002).
 This whole test thingy it's based on this.

+## Basic Syntax<a name="basic-syntax"/>

+this will be a resume about the basic syntax

 ## Usage